EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 objectives:
 - ""
 keypoints:
-- ""
+- "Unlike C, which often uses pointers to handle array data, Fortran has arrays which are an intrinsic feature of the language."
 ---

-# Arrays

-Unlike C, which often uses pointers to handle array data, Fortran has arrays which are an intrinsic feature of the language.

 ## A one-dimensional array